Does Reverse Osmosis Remove Fluoride? (Dentist’s Thoughts)

 The Role of Water Providers in Fluoride Management

-Responsibilities of water providers in fluoride management
+Here are a few critical responsibilities of water providers in fluoride management.

 • Testing: Water providers are responsible for regularly testing the fluoride levels in the water supply.
 They use specialized equipment to measure the fluoride levels and ensure that they are within the safe limits set by the government.